Tax The Rich

 Nigel Farage makes momentous announcement about his political future

 Facing a torrent of revelations about the sources of funds that he and his party subsist off, and lacking any meaningful push back, Farage has picked an interesting distraction technique.
 He will resign, and then stand again in the by-election for his solidly Reform constituency of Clacton.
-He expects of course to be re-elected, and indeed the Tories and Lib-Dems have already called the move a “sham” and said they will not field candidates.
-And he will argue on the basis of that that whatever wrongs he might have done have been.
+He expects of course to be re-elected, and indeed the Tories, Lib-Dems and Labour have already called the move a “sham” and said they will not field candidates.
+And he will argue on the basis of the vote that whatever wrongs he might have done have been approved by the voters.
 Audacious.
-And if successful, another body blow to British democratic norms.
+If successful, it will be another body blow to British democratic norms.

 Nigel Farage said: “I thought about it hard, and I’ve decided today, I will resign as a member of parliament for Clacton-on-Sea, thereby forcing a by-election”.